What is a structured settlement?

-By the mid to late 1990’s, an industry had been created where companies purchased these streams of payments from the recipients of structured settlement annuities, giving the annuitants access to lump sums of money that were not previously accessible under their structured settlements.
+By the mid to late 1990’s, an industry had been created where companies purchased streams of payments from the recipients of structured settlement annuities, giving the annuitants access to lump sums of money that were not previously accessible under their structured settlements.
 Abusive practices in the industry led to the enactment of state statutes known as “Structured Settlement Protection Acts” designed to provide standards and a process for the purchase and sale of structured settlement payment streams, with the transfers requiring court approval.
 In 2002, Congress enacted IRC Section 5891, which imposed a stiff tax penalty for transfers made without court approval.
 In 1997, Illinois became the first state to enact a structured settlement protection act.
 Wisconsin’s enacted its structured settlement protection statute in November, 2015, leaving New Hampshire as the only state without a Structured Settlement Protection Act.
 A structured settlement protection act is now moving through the New Hampshire legislature.

 Recent amendments to many of the state structured settlement acts have strengthened their protections.
 The Virginia and Florida statutes now require that the transfer petitions be filed in the seller’s county of residence.
 Maryland now requires that “factoring” companies register with the Attorney General’s office.
 There are many companies in the secondary market purchasing structured settlement payment streams.
 Some companies are legitimate, and others are not.
 Many of these companies have no track record, and exist only to purchase payments from a few sellers.
 Sellers should exercise caution when responding to advertisements offering “cash now!”

 The rise of structured settlement factoring fraud.